 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and teens and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your family cope may also be available.

-Doctors make treatment decisions based on the stage of the disease and the age of the patient, while trying to avoid or reduce long-term side effects of treatment.
+Doctors make treatment recommendations based on the stage of the disease and the age of the patient, while trying to avoid or reduce long-term side effects of treatment.

-Descriptions of the common types of treatment used for Ewing sarcoma are listed below.
+The common types of treatment used for Ewing sarcoma are described below.
 The care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Take time to learn about all of the treatment options and be sure to ask questions about things that are unclear.
 Talk with the doctor about the goals of each treatment and what your child can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
-Shared decision making is particularly important for Ewing sarcoma because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your child's doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision-making is particularly important for Ewing sarcoma because there are different treatment options.
 Learn more about making treatment decisions.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 Chemotherapy is given by a pediatric or medical oncologist, a doctor who specializes in treating cancer with medication.
 Some patients may receive chemotherapy in their doctor’s office, while others may go to a hospital or outpatient clinic.